 You do quite some saltwater fishing as well, how is the fishing off the coast of England nowadays?

 Channel has the biggest conger eels in the world.
-In summer 20 miles plus offshore our waters fill with thousands of blue shark.
-We have porbeagle shark to over 500lbs along with the potential for 6 gills, mako and threshers.
-The most incredible story is the blue fin tuna which have returned in their thousands along the west coast.
+In summer 20 miles plus offshore our waters fill with thousands of blue sharks.
+We have porbeagle shark to over 500lbs along with the potential for 6 gills, mako, and threshers.
+The most incredible story is the bluefin tuna which have returned in their thousands along the west coast.
 All in all a pretty special place.